vjekoart/retrovizor/Readme.md

         * Introduce worker - add performance measurements before
         * Try rAF - add performance measurements before
         * Expose options in the experiment view
-        * Loading state, handled by the homepage view
+        * Loading state, for all views (not nice, raw)
-        * Limit animation size to full HD on homepage, don't break someones PC
+        * Homepage: limit animation size to full HD, don't break someones PC
+        * Homepage: handle error state (just log and keep a placeholder)
         * Code todos
         * Dot size: default 1px, but possible to increase so the animation is more pixelated and less-heavy?
     * Write tests for worker files